8 Best Organic Halloween Candies

 Raaka

 Raaka prides itself on transparent trade.
 They purchase cacao directly from cooperatives and grower organizations who value quality, sustainability, field support, market access, and premium prices for farmers.
 They always purchase cacao premium prices which are higher than the commodity market and fair trade prices, in addition to making sure the prices will remain stable.
 Every transaction of Raaka makes can be found on their website.
-They offer boxes of 100 mini bars in the flavors of pink sea salt, coconut milk, oat milk sweetened with maple sugar, and 100% cacao.
-Raaka also has large candy bars in various flavors and some sweetened with coconut sugar or maple sugar plus ones without any type of sweetener at all.
+They offer boxes of 100 mini bars in the flavors of pumpkin crunch, waffle crunch, pink sea salt, coconut milk, oat milk sweetened with maple sugar, and 100% cacao.

 Torie & Howard